 Image: a stack of books.
 Photo by Dayna Bateman (cc).

-At the moment I’m looking at theories of disability in Christianity, before I go out and talk to people.
-So far, I’ve been looking at the Bible, especially stories in the gospels where Jesus heals people.
-I want to go on to ask people in churches how they use these stories and how they feel about them.
-I’ve also been looking at research studies about disability and Christianity.
-I’m very interested in ideas of healing and the body, which I think will be the next thing I look at closely.
-I hope that these theories will help me understand the categories that Christians use to organise ideas and experiences about disability.
+For context, I’m also looking at theories of disability in Christianity, before I go out and talk to people.
+I’ve been looking at the history of churches in relation to disability, which is extremely interesting, and again rarely talked about in disability circles.
+I’m particularly interested in ideas of healing and the body, and how this relates to disabled people’s self-image and identity.
+For example, in relation to stories in the gospels where Jesus heals people: I want to go know how people in churches use these stories and how they feel about them.
+These theories will help me understand the categories that Christians use to organise ideas and experiences about disability.